hdShang/arxiv-daily/docs/cs-CL/2025-05-29/papers/250523729v2-bounded-rationality-for-llms-satisficing-alignment-at-inference-time.md

 ---
 layout: default
-title: Bounded Rationality for LLMs: Satisficing Alignment at Inference-Time
+title: "Bounded Rationality for LLMs: Satisficing Alignment at Inference-Time"
 ---

 # Bounded Rationality for LLMs: Satisficing Alignment at Inference-Time